all2187/.alex-config/README.md

 ```
 cd ~
 rm -f .vimrc
+rm -f .gvimrc
 rm -f .bashrc
 ln -s .alex-config/.vimrc .vimrc
+ln -s .alex-config/.gvimrc .gvimrc
 ln -s .alex-config/.bashrc .bashrc
 mkdir -p .backup
 ```

-Note that this will overwrite any previous .vimrc or .bashrc
+Note that this will overwrite any previous .vimrc, .gvimrc, or .bashrc

 Also a .backup folder will be made if one didn't previously exist, then whether or not such a folder previously existed, it will be used to store from vim.